oopsmemory/oops-elasticsearch-eloquent/README.md

 ### Create a new model

-You must specify static `index` and `type` variables to determine the document path.
+You must override static variables `index` and `type` to determine the document path.

 ```php
 use Isswp101\Persimmon\ElasticsearchModel;